-- 1/2 tsp salt
+- ½ tsp salt

-- 1/2 tsp ground pepper
+- ½ tsp ground pepper

 - 1 tsp garam masala

-- 200 g frozen mixed vegetables
+- 1.5 cups frozen mixed vegetables (200g)

 - Heat the oil in a large saucepan over a medium heat.
 Add the chopped onion and saute until transparent.